top of page

 My dissertation focused on letters of recommendation in the highly selective admission process and was published after blind peer review in journal format.
 Through quantitative research, I examined the relationship between assessments of these letters and various contextual elements of a student's application, such as school size, school type, and indicators of hardship/systemic challenges.

 Outside of work, I strive to understand the world through a vast variety of lived perspectives.
 A former professional figure skater with Disney on Ice, I explore the world through literature, art, numbers, music, maps, and cultures.
-My partner and I currently live in Atlanta, while my immediate family resides in Ottawa, Canada.
+My partner and I currently live in Atlanta, while my immediate family resides in Canada.

 Thank you for visiting.